cssat/pocr/README.md

 `pocr`
 ====

-This is an R package constructed by the POC data portal team for internal use.
-To learn more, you should install and review package DESCRIPTION and index.
+This is an R package constructed by the POC Data Portal team for internal use.
+To learn more, you should install the package and review the DESCRIPTION and index.

 You can install `pocr` as follows, though you may need to install